 I’m lucky to be local to the area, and will be orchestrating the event preparations.
 But beyond making sure there is event space to pull everyone together, the conference is really driven by the RPM family and I’m here to facilitate.
 Bring models!
 Share a clinic!
 Or just show up to learn.

-I’m looking forward to a great 2017 event, building on the success and excitement of the 2016 rebirth, and hope to see you all there!
+I’m looking forward to a great 2018 event, and hope to see you all there!

 For a history of the RPM movement prior to the 1993 start of the RPM-Naperville event, please visit Joe D’elia’s RPM History Page.

 - Promote the prototype modeling of all eras.

 - Develop greater knowledge and understanding of prototype railroading, it’s history, and it’s cultural and economic significance.

 - Nurture and increase the exchange and sharing of both prototype and modeling information among modelers.

 - Uncover new sources of prototype information and share the results of prototype research.

 - To work with manufacturers to “encourage” production of prototypically accurate models.

 - Improve communication among modelers, researchers, historians, manufacturers, authors and editors to avoid unnecessary errors and duplication in both products and publications.